deeplearning4j/deeplearning4j/docs/samediff/templates/ops.md

 - LSTM units, using `lstmCell`, `lstmBlockCell` and `lstmLayer`;
 - Graves LSTM units, using `gru` methods.

-Like convolution-type operations, recurrent operations require special configuration objects as input.
-Now, however, you actually need to pack all the variables that will be used in a unit into the configuration object.
+As of now, recurrent operations require special configuration objects as input, in which you need to pack all the variables that will be used in a unit.
+This is subject to change in the later versions.
 For instance, to create a simple recurrent unit, you need to proceed like that:
 ```java
 SRUConfiguration sruConfig = new SRUConfiguration(input, weights, bias, init);